stETH Hits One Day Trading Volume of $93,146.00 (STETH)

-stETH (CURRENCY:STETH) traded 3.1% lower against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on April 26th. stETH has a total market capitalization of $5.39 million and $93,146.00 worth of stETH was traded on exchanges in the last day.
+stETH (CURRENCY:STETH) traded 3.1% lower against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on May 1st.
+Over the last week, stETH has traded 27.7% higher against the U.S. dollar. stETH has a total market capitalization of $5.39 million and $93,146.00 worth of stETH was traded on exchanges in the last day.
 One stETH coin can currently be purchased for approximately $704.92 or 0.02458680 BTC on major exchanges.
-Over the last week, stETH has traded 27.7% higher against the U.S. dollar.

 Here’s how related cryptocurrencies have performed over the last day: